Content Loading

 For example, tuition or the Spring semester is typically billed in the prior year so a student may not have paid tuition for the Spring semester in November even though classes don’t start until January.
 The best and most accurate source of information about the amounts that you paid for qualified tuition and related expenses will be your statements.

 • Please note that the timing of each charge and payments/scholarships are important regarding which year they are reported in.
-Many students have charges from October-December of 2022.
-Because in 2022 many students had payments larger than thie QTRE, the Box 1 amounts for the Spring 2023 term may have been included in the 2022 1098-T. Also, in many of those same circumstances, the student also received scholarships and grants for Spring 2023 that did not post until January 2023.
-This may cause the 2023 1098-T to have zero in Box 1 but Box 5 would be populated.
+Many students have charges from October-December of 2023.
+Because in 2023 many students had payments larger than their QTRE, the Box 1 amounts for the Spring 2024 term may have been included in the 2023 1098-T. Also, in many of those same circumstances, the student also received scholarships and grants for Spring 2024 that did not post until January 2024.
+This may cause the 2024 1098-T to have zero in Box 1 but Box 5 would be populated.
 Please consult a tax professional regarding what this means to your individual tax situation.

 19. Will any CARES HEERF Funds be included on the 1098-T?